-And this is a very good point.
-We often focus on the Passenger Experience (#PaxEx) as if it is the exclusive realm of adults.
-It’s true that more adults fly than children, but if travel is stressful for adults it is often much more so for children.
+We often talk about the Passenger Experience (#PaxEx) in the context of adults.
+It’s true that more adults fly than children.
+But if travel is stressful for grown-ups, it is often much more so for children.

 We complain about the noise and fuss children make in the cabin.
-We discuss child-free cabins which will allow business persons to work and rest more effectively (a very good idea by the way).
-But really, just entertaining the kids, making their travel experience a positive one, can help to make the trip less stressful–not just for the kids but for everyone else onboard.
+We discuss child-free cabins which will allow business persons to work and rest.
+Entertaining kids, making their travel experience a positive one, can help to make the trip less stressful for them.
+That’s not just good for kids but everyone onboard.

 Asiana live entertainment:

-The only problem I saw with the Asiana special entertainment product (which was not just focused on the kids) was that it relies on flight attendants to do an awful lot of tasks; in addition to their critical cabin safety and core cabin services duties.
+The only problem I saw with the Asiana entertainment product was that it relies on flight attendants to do an awful lot of tasks; in addition to their critical cabin safety and core cabin services duties.

-Our first flight is an experience is one we are likely to remember for a lifetime.
-Smart airlines who focus on making this first experience a pleasant one, will win future loyal flyers too.
+Our first flight is an experience is one we remember for a lifetime.
+Smart airlines who focus on making this first experience pleasant will win future loyal flyers too.

-The focus on enhancing the passenger experience should not be limited to the affluent, or the business person, or the tourist alone.
-It needs to consider all persons who want to fly, and need special accommodation–that includes our children.
+Improving the passenger experience should not be limited to luxury flyers, or the business people, or tourists alone.
+It needs to consider everyone who wants to fly and needs special accommodation—that includes our children.

-What do you think aviation could do to make flying better for the little ones (and the passengers who fly along with them)?
+What else could airlines do to make flying better for the little ones (and their adult companions)?
 Go on.
 Don’t be shy.
 Share below:

 Featured Image: Emirates Fly With Me Monsters, via Emirates Press Office